zhenjl/zen31/content/blog/golang-from-a-non-programmers-perspective.md

 This post is my perspective of Go, how I picked it up, and what I think of it after using it for a while.
 It is not a post about why Go is better or worse than other languages.

 In short, I like Go.
-It's the first programming language I've used in recent years that I can actually build some interesting projects, e.g., [SurgeMQ](https://github.com/surge/surgemq), in my limited spare time.
+It's the first programming language I've used in recent years that I can actually build some interesting projects, e.g., [SurgeMQ](https://github.com/surge/surgemq) ([detailed post](/blog/surgemq-mqtt-message-queue-750k-mps/)), in my limited spare time.

 ## My Background